Centers for Medicare and Medicaid Services

 The Leapfrog Group: top ratings for patient safety

 Rush System hospitals again received high grades from the Leapfrog Group – a nonprofit patient safety watchdog organization.
-Rush Copley Medical Center now has received an ‘A’ grade, the best possible, for each of the 17 times Leapfrog has rated hospitals.
-Rush Oak Park Hospital received its eighth consecutive A and 10th overall, and Rush University Medical Center was close behind with a ‘B’ grade.
-Rush University Medical Center previously has received 13 consecutive ‘A’ grades.
+Rush University Medical Center now has received 14 A grades from Leapfrog, which also named the Medical Center a Top Teaching Hospital last week.
+Rush Copley Medical Center has received an A grade 17 times since Leapfrog began rating hospitals on safety in 2012.
+Rush Oak Park Hospital has received 9 consecutive As and 11 in all.
 Leapfrog releases these grades twice-yearly, rating hospitals on their commitment to reducing errors, infections, and accidents that can harm patients.
 Learn more.

 Magnet Nursing Status: American Nurses Credentialing Center